Privacy PolicyTerms of ServiceContactAdd Your RaceAdvertise

 • Awards: All runners also have a shot at overall and age-group awards.

-• Benefit: All proceeds of the event benefit community health and wellness programs on the Navajo Nation.
+• Community Benefit: All proceeds of the event benefit community health and wellness programs on the Navajo Nation.

 Location